SENG637-Group14/ensf637-a3/seng637-a3-REPORT-Group14.md

 The report was collaboratively written, with each member contributing to different sections. |

 **Communication & Collaboration**: Regular meetings (both in-person and virtual) and a shared online document were used to facilitate communication.
-This ensured that all team members were aware of progress and challenges encountered.
+This ensured that all team members were aware of the progress and challenges encountered.

 # 9 Any difficulties encountered, challenges overcome, and lessons learned from performing the lab

-Text…
+Our team faced a few challenges while completing this Lab, particularly in understanding and achieving the required coverage metrics.
+Initially, some members had difficulty distinguishing between statement, branch, and condition coverage**, especially since EclEmma did not provide condition coverage by default.
+To compensate, we substituted instruction coverage as an approximation.

+Another major challenge was **coverage discrepancies in EclEmma**—despite running the same code, different team members saw **0.0%, 0.4%, and 0.7% coverage**.
+This inconsistency highlighted the importance of **consistent testing environments and tool configurations**.
+Additionally, our initial test suite did not meet the required coverage thresholds, so we had to refine our test cases to improve adequacy.

+We also explored **Cobertura and CodeCover**, but integration issues and setup difficulties prevented their effective use.
+Debugging was another obstacle, as some test cases failed unexpectedly due to incorrect assumptions about method behaviors, requiring us to revisit the Javadoc specifications.

+**Lessons Learned:**
+- **Coverage tools can report inconsistent results** if not properly configured.
+- **Achieving high coverage requires multiple iterations** and refinements to test cases.
+- **Tool limitations must be considered early**, as not all metrics are available by default.

+Despite these difficulties, we successfully improved our test coverage and gained a deeper understanding of **coverage-based testing strategies**.

 # 10 Comments/feedback on the lab itself